-Initially both parties need to instruct their own collaboratively trained solicitor.
-You both need to agree that you want to resolve all issues arising from your separation or divorce without going to court.
-After an initial period when the solicitors will spend some time getting to know their respective clients and establishing what they really want to achieve from the process, all negotiations and discussions take place face to face with the parties and their solicitors present.
+For proceedings to begin, both parties need to agree that you want to resolve all issues without going to court.
+Your solicitors will then spend time getting to know you and want to achieve from the process.
+All negotiations take place face to face with you, your partner, and both your solicitors present, working as a team to reach a solution.